 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Black-Eyed Pea Soup is not that high in net carbs because of the generous amount of sausage and peppers; check the nutritional information.
-If you want even fewer carbs just use fewer black-eyed peas and more sausage and peppers.
+My Black-Eyed Pea Soup is not that high in net carbs because of the generous amount of sausage and peppers, so it’s great for low-carb diets (but maybe too much of a splurge for Keto.)
+If you want even fewer carbs for strict low-carb diets just use fewer black-eyed peas and even more sausage and peppers.
 This lucky soup would be approved for any phase of the original South Beach Diet and other low-glycemic eating plans.

 Find More Recipes Like This One: